Linaro/lava/doc/v2/dispatcher-testing.rst

 the old or the bug can be fixed in both models.
-Whereas the submission schema, log file structure and result bundle schema have thrown away any backwards compatibility, LavaTestShell will need to at least attempt to retain compatibility whilst improving the overall design and integrating the test shell operations into the new classes.
+Whereas the submission schema, log file structure and result bundle schema have thrown away any backwards compatibility, LavaTestShell will need to at least attempt to retain compatibility while improving the overall design and integrating the test shell operations into the new classes.

 Current possible issues include: